-The gross welfare cost $\Omega$ takes into account the endogenous feedback effect of the market condition, i.e., the change in product availability R(t).
-We can calculate the indirect welfare cost suffered from the shock through the endogenous market behavior as $\Omega{R<1} = \Omega - \Omega{R=1}$ .
+The gross welfare cost Ω takes into account the endogenous feedback effect of the market condition, that is, the change in product availability R(t).
+We can calculate the indirect welfare cost suffered from the shock through the endogenous market behavior as $\Omega{R<1} = \Omega - \Omega{R=1}$.
 Note that the equilibrium with R(t) < 1 arises from the consumer's selfish purchasing behavior, and $\Omega{R<1}$ captures the welfare cost attributable to congestion externality.

-5.3 Numerical Methods for Simulation Analysis
+5.3 Numerical methods for simulation analysis

 While the stationary equilibrium of the model is obtained in a closed form, we numerically compute the equilibrium transitional dynamics against fundamental shocks.
-We briefly describe the scheme, with detailed procedures provided in Online Appendix G.
+We briefly describe the scheme, with detailed procedures provided in Supplemental Appendix G.

 Our numerical method customizes the algorithms developed by Achdou et al. (2022) for solving MFGs efficiently.
 It consists of two steps.
-In the first step, we apply the finite difference method to solve the HJBVI equation in (7) and the KF equation in (8), which allows us to obtain the stationary equilibrium in a discretized space.
-In the second step, we compute the equilibrium transitional dynamics by extending the above algorithm to allow for time-varying aggregate variables.
-Specifically, we find an REE path of R(t) using an iterative scheme with an initial guess R(t) = 1 for all $t \geq 0$ .
-In Online Appendix E.1.1, we present a detailed description of the procedure and illustrate how consumers form their rational beliefs regarding R(t).
+In the first step, we apply the finite difference method to solve the HJBVI equation in (7) and the KF equation in (8), which allows us to obtain the stationary equilibrium in a discretized space.32 In the second step, we compute the equilibrium transitional dynamics by extending the above algorithm to allow for time-varying aggregate variables.
+Specifically, we find an REE path of R(t) using an iterative scheme with an initial guess R(t) = 1 for all $t \ge 0$.
+In Supplemental Appendix E.1.1, we present a detailed description of the procedure and illustrate how consumers form their rational beliefs regarding R(t).33